 Low Earth Orbiting Satellites: How Satellites Can Help Connect the World

 Satellite technology comes with its own set of pros and cons.
 On one hand, satellites can serve communities where telecommunication infrastructure is not available, meaning they would not have access to the internet otherwise.
-On the other hand, satellites provide broadband services that offer a lower bandwidth, higher chance of interference, and has higher latency than fiber optic
+On the other hand, satellites provide broadband services that offer a lower bandwidth, higher chance of interference and higher latency than fiber optic

 Fiber optic cables need to be installed deep in the ground or under the ocean floor to be utilized and many rural or remote locations do not live near this infrastructure.
 The cables, because of how deep they are buried, are protected from the usual types of issues.
 This includes ships dragging them in the case of subsea cabling or wildlife and humans digging it up in land-based installations, as well as disruptions due to environmental and weather events.
-However, satellite and fiber optic technologies can be used together to cover more area and provide internet to the millions of Americans who currently struggle to access reliable broadband services.
+However, satellite and fiber optic technologies can be used together to cover more areas and provide internet to the millions of Americans who currently struggle to access reliable broadband services.

 Low earth-orbiting satellites have revolutionized satellite technology.
-LEO satellites orbit the earth at a lower latitude, increasing speeds and reducing latency as there is less distance that data needs to cover to travel to the satellite.
+These satellites orbit the earth at a lower latitude, increasing speeds and reducing latency as there is less distance that data needs to cover to travel to the satellite.
 This makes activities like video conferencing or playing online games feasible with satellite internet.
-Additionally, since these satellites orbit the earth instead of remaining in one location, they can multiply the number of locations that can access internet and provide more consistent services across the entire planet.
+Additionally, since these satellites orbit the earth instead of remaining in one location, they can multiply the number of locations that can access the internet and provide more consistent services across the entire planet.